'Forever And A Death': The Bond Connection

 Does James Bond appear in Forever and a Death?
 Were any of the characters carried over to the novel?

 No (to both questions).
-Instead of Bond, Westlake created a character named George Manville, an engineer hired by Richard Curtis, the novel’s antagonist, to oversee the construction of luxury resorts in Southeast Asia.
-Manville gradually learns of his employer’s nefarious plans to destroy Hong Kong.
+Instead of Bond, Westlake created the character of George Manville, an engineer hired by Richard Curtis, the novel’s antagonist, to oversee the construction of luxury resorts.
+Manville gradually learns of his employer’s plans to destroy Hong Kong.

 How does Forever and a Death resemble the Bond 18 stories?